Originally written back in 2017 while working for the LEGO-Inspired STEM organization, Play-Well TEKnologies.

 Teaching Through LEGO

 You can even teach through LEGO.
-Here are some individuals and organizations doing really great educational work with LEGO.
+Here are some individuals and organizations doing great educational work with LEGO.

 I worked for this organization for over 16 years and had some amazing adventures along the way.
 Here’s some of them: